Meketh/decentraland-dummy-token-challenge/README.md

 ## Objectives

 - [x] Check token balance.
-- [ ] Transfer tokens from wallet.
+- [x] Transfer tokens from wallet.

 ## Nice to have

-- [ ] Ttransfer section as a new page with react-router.
+- [x] Transfer section as a new page with react-router.
 - [ ] Use reselect for selectors.
 - [ ] Add test using test network.